Do you wish to optimize Google Ads campaign on Google’s search network but aren’t sure how to do it in a data-driven way?

 Adding Negative Keywords

-Easily one of the best reports to start at to optimize your Cost / Conversion is the Search Term Report.
+Easily one of the best reports to start with when aiming for customer generation and optimizing your Cost / Conversion is the Search Term Report on the search network.

 Open this report by clicking on the ad campaign you want to optimize.